KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

 # Where do we go from here

-Now that we know what a DSL is and put together something simple, I plan on digging into some design patterns around building more complex DSL solutions in my next post.
+Now that we know what a DSL is and put together something simple, I will dive into some design patterns around building more complex DSL solutions in my next post.